Captain America #193-200

 And that's the other bizarre and silly thread in this story.
 The Elite leader, whose last name is Taurey (i.e., Tory)...

 ...(the leader of the Elite's army is General Heshin, i.e., Hessian), had an ancestor who was a royalist during the Revolutionary War, but was defeated by a revolutionary named Stephen Rogers.
-He's been hunting for the ancestor of Rogers, who turns out to be...
+He's been hunting for the descendant of Rogers, who turns out to be...
 Stephen Rogers, who he doesn't know is Captain America.
 But Cap hears about this and challenges Taurey to a duel, but Taurey wimps out.

 It's a really decompressed story with no subplots or twists or anything.
 The stilted dialogue is especially problematic in a story that involves mind control and a conspiracy that leads to a lack of trust - are people talking like that because they aren't themselves, or is it just written poorly?
 Cap and the Falcon aren't even significant drivers of the plot - a lot of the successes in the story come from faceless soldiers and spies.
 Really weird.
 And the Falcon says the word "Jive" every three panels.